Euler systems and relative Satake isomorphism: Introduction

 To make our results unconditional, we would need to have the function-level results of \cite{SakWang} for mixed characteristic local fields.
 Such a statement should follow from motivic integration techniques, along the lines of \cite{CHL-FL}.
 The third named author plans to write a short note on this matter in the future, though it would certainly be more desirable to have a sheaf-level statement and proof.

-It would also be useful to have a non-split version of our results.
-Indeed, in certain twisted settings, even the construction of a split anticyclotomic Euler system requires non-split groups.
+It would also be useful to more systematically develop our results in the non-split setting.
 The necessary local harmonic analysis results should be within reach of current methods.
-For example, \cite{SakWang} only assumes quasi-split, and \cite{MurilloII} handles many symmetric cases.
+For example, \cite{SakWang} only assumes that the group is quasi-split, and \cite{MurilloII} handles many symmetric cases.